 Field-based; The RFOV office is in Carbondale, CO, and the RFOV service area extends from Independence Pass to Parachute, Marble to Glenwood Canyon.

 Hourly, $24-25/hour, commensurate with experience.

 About the job

-RFOV is launching a professional trail crew to accomplish deferred maintenance work in the Maroon Bells-Snowmass Wilderness and in other areas of RFOV’s region.
-The Trail Crew Leader is responsible for supervising and leading a crew of 2-5 individuals as well as youth corps groups and volunteer groups on both frontcountry and backcountry trail and restoration projects, though the majority of the season will be spent on backcountry wilderness projects in the Maroon Bells-Snowmass Wilderness.
+The Trail Crew Leader is responsible for supervising and leading a crew of 3-5 individuals as well as youth corps groups and volunteer groups on both frontcountry and backcountry trail and restoration projects.
+Approximately half of the season will be spent in the Maroon Bells-Snowmass and Hunter-Frying Pan Wilderness Areas, with the other half of the season focusing on frontcountry projects throughout our service area.
 This position requires excellent leadership skills and ability to build and support an effective team; strong skill set in trailwork, particularly in a wilderness setting; ability to assess and manage risks; and organizational skills in logistics and time management.

 Program Management and Operations:

 ● Supervise and lead a team of 2-5 crew members on frontcountry and backcountry trail and stewardship projects.

 ● Work with the Program Director and Field Coordinator to determine each projects’ logistics including food, transportation, tools, and equipment.